You are currently viewing Pecan Macaroons

 Thanks so much for reading.
 I hope you enjoy it!
 These cookies come in at 2.6 WW points with or without the one extra pecan so I round up to 3 blue points per cookie.

 I want to clarify that I am sharing what has worked for me.
 I am not a doctor or a registered dietician.
 Also, I hope these recipes are helpful in your health.
 I will also say this is not ALL about weight loss.
+It’s about HEALTH GAIN.
 For me, it’s been about becoming healthy and strong.
-Happiness cannot be found in a number.

 Bon Appétit, Y’all